A City That’s Not Just a Pretty Face

 Next week the city welcomes the first annual Muhammad Ali Humanitarian Awards.
 Celebrating the greatness of people around the world who are making differences in their communities and beyond, the event will be held from 6:00 pm until 9:30 pm on Thursday, October 3, in the Grand Ballroom of the Galt House Hotel.

 Just last week, Louisville made the Top 10 in Forbes “Most Compassionate U.S. Cities” list.
-The article talks about our Give A Day program, which brought together more than 100,000 volunteers in April, and helped us to climb the Order viagra ranks to be one of the five fastest-growing volunteering cities this year.
+The article talks about our Give A Day program, which brought together more than 100,000 volunteers in April, and helped us to climb the Cheap levitra professional ranks to be one of the five fastest-growing volunteering cities this year.

 Louisville is the largest city in America to sign a resolution adopting the international Charter for Compassion (watch the video).
 Louisville is also embarking on a 10-year campaign for compassion, and in 2012 we were awarded “World’s Number One City of Compassion” by the Compassionate Action Network International Institution.